elainagrace/mimosapudica/README.md

 ### References
+[^1]: Richard Mabey, The Cabaret of Plants: Forty Thousand Years of Plant Life and the Human Imagination.
+First American edition.
+(New York: W.W.
+Norton & Company, 2016).
+[^2]: “Mimosa Pudica,” GISD, accessed August 7, 2023, http://www.iucngisd.org/gisd/species.php?sc=1002.
+[^3]: Cristobal Acosta, Cristóbal, and Garcia de Orta,.
+1578.
+Tractado de las drogas, y medicinas de las Indias Orientales, con sus plantas debuxadas al biuo por Christoual Acosta ...
+En el qual se verifica mucho de lo que escriuio el doctor Garcia de Orta.
+(Burgos: M. de Victoria, 1578).
+[^4]: Charles Webster, C.5.
+1966.
+“The Recognition of Plant Sensitivity by English Botanists in the Seventeeth Century.”
+Isis, 57 (1): 5.
+[^5]: Charles Webster, Charles.
+1966.
+“The Recognition of Plant Sensitivity by English Botanists in the Seventeenth Century.”
+Isis 57 (1): 5.
+[^6]: Ann B. Shteir., Ann B. 2019.
+“Sensitive, Bashful, and Chaste?
+Articulating the Mimosa in Science.”
+In Science in the Marketplace, 169–95.
+Chicago: University of Chicago Press. https://doi.org/10.7208/9780226150024-008.
+[^7]: Shteir, Ann B. Shteir2019.
+“Sensitive, Bashful, and Chaste?
+Articulating the Mimosa in Science.”
+In Science in the Marketplace, 169–95.
+Chicago: University of Chicago Press. https://doi.org/10.7208/9780226150024-008.
+[^8]: Shteir, Ann B. Shteir2019.
+“Sensitive, Bashful, and Chaste?
+Articulating the Mimosa in Science.”
+In Science in the Marketplace, 169–95.
+Chicago: University of Chicago Press. https://doi.org/10.7208/9780226150024-008.
+[^9]: Guido Giglioni, Guido.
+2018.
+“Touch Me Not,.”
+Early Science and Medicine (2018) 23 (5): 420–443., https://doi.org/10.1163/15733823-02356P02.
+[^10]: C. Parker, “Mimosa Pudica (sensitive Plant),” CABI Compendium 2022, https://doi.org/10.1079/cabicompendium.34202.
+[^11]: Charles Webster, “The Recognition of Plant Sensitivity by English Botanists in the Seventeenth Century,” Isis 57, no. 1 (1966): 5–23, http://www.jstor.org/stable/228687.
+[^12]: Shteir, Ann B. Shteir2019.
+“Sensitive, Bashful, and Chaste?
+Articulating the Mimosa in Science.”
+In Science in the Marketplace, 169–95.
+Chicago: University of Chicago Press. https://doi.org/10.7208/9780226150024-008.
+[^13]: Stefano Mancuso, The Revolutionary Genius of Plants: A New Understanding of Plant Intelligence and Behavior (New York: Atria Books, 2018).
+[^13]: Samuel Purchas, Hakluytus Posthumus: or Purchas His Pilgrimes: Contayning a History of the World in Sea Voyages and Lande Travells by Englishmen and Others (Glasgow: J. MacLehose and sons, 1905)
+[^15]: Quentin Hiernaux, “History and Epistemology of Plant Behaviour: a Pluralistic View?”
+Synthese (Dordrecht) 198 (4): 3625–3650 (2021), https://doi.org/10.1007/s11229-019-02303-9.
+[^16]: Abbe de Vallemont and William Fleetwood, Curiosities of Nature and Art in Husbandry and Gardening: Containing Several New Experiments in the Improvement of Land, Trees, Fruits, &c. and Also Nice and Useful
+Observations in the Vegetation and Propagation of Plants: with Choice Secrets to Make Plants, Flowers and Fruits Larger, More Beautiful, and to Ripen Quicker Than Usual (London: Printed for D. Brown, at the Black Swan without Temple-Bar, 1707).
+[^17]: William Nicholson, Journal of Natural Philosophy, Chemistry, and the Arts (London, 1797).
+[^18]: Charles Webster.
+1966.
+“The Recognition of Plant Sensitivity by English Botanists in the Seventeenth Century.”
+Isis 57 (1): 5.
+[^19]: Shteir, Ann B. Shteir2019.
+“Sensitive, Bashful, and Chaste?
+Articulating the Mimosa in Science.”
+In Science in the Marketplace, 169–95.
+Chicago: University of Chicago Press. https://doi.org/10.7208/9780226150024-008.
+[^20]: Histoire de l'Académie royale des sciences, avec les mémoires de mathématique et de physique (Paris: Chez Gabriel Martin, Jean-Baptiste Coignard fils, H. Louis Guerin, 1699).
+[^21]: Stefano Mancuso, The Revolutionary Genius of Plants: A New Understanding of Plant Intelligence and Behavior (New York: Atria Books, 2018).
+[^22]: Paco Calvo and Natalie Lawrence, Planta Sapiens: the New Science of Plant Intelligence.
+First American edition (New York: W.W.
+Norton & Company, 2023).
 [^23]: Londa Schiebinger, Plants and Empire: Colonial Bioprospecting in the Atlantic World (Cambridge: Harvard University Press, 2004), https://doi.org/10.2307/j.ctvk12qdh.
 [^24]: Charles Webster, C.5.
 1966.
 “The Recognition of Plant Sensitivity by English Botanists in the Seventeeth Century.”
 Isis, 57 (1): 5.
 [^25]: “Maria Edgar: The Sensitive Plan.”
 The Metropolitan Museum of Art, www.metmuseum.org/art/collection/search/10838.